Ross Hauser, MD

 It was clear that Dr. Hemwall was helping those whom traditional medicine had not helped.
 His average patient had been in pain for years and had tried it all: surgery, pain pills, anti-inflammatory medication, exercise, therapy, acupuncture, and hypnotism.
 Most patients had seen more than five physicians before consulting with Dr. Hemwall.
 Almost all the patients I observed improved after one or two Prolotherapy treatments.
 People found relief from pain that had plagued them for years.
 Many said they wished they had known about Prolotherapy years ago.

 Three months later, I began utilizing Prolotherapy in my medical practice as a treatment for chronic pain.
 In January 1993, I began working alongside Dr. Hemwall in his Prolotherapy practice.
 After Dr. Hemwall retired in 1996, he gave me the reigns to carry on his work.
-Since then, Marion and I have worked tirelessly to continue the Hackett-Hemwall technique of Prolotherapy at Caring Medical Regenerative Medicine Clinics, while adding in advancements such as cellular solutions, ultrasound, and Digital Motion X-ray guidance.
+Since then, Marion and I have worked tirelessly to continue the Hackett-Hemwall-Hauser [H3] technique of Prolotherapy at Caring Medical, while adding in advancements such as cellular solutions, ultrasound, and Digital Motion X-ray guidance.

 Sports Medicine doctor for athletic injuries

 Don’t worry—not all of my patients are athletes.
-I also love working with people of all ages – young and old – athlete or couch potato!
-I will aim to help you get healthier and more mobile.
+However, in order to heal optimally, I will aim to help you get healthier and more mobile.
 You never know – you just might become an Ironman someday!
 We have seen many amazing transformations in patients here.
 Our hope for you is that you will be able to realize your dream, no matter how unrealistic it may seem when you are suffering from chronic pain.

-Health Author: My wife Marion Hauser and I are the authors of numerous books on Prolotherapy, including the bestseller Prolo Your Pain Away, along with a number of other topical books on Prolotherapy.
+Health Author: My wife Marion Hauser, MS, RD and I are the authors of numerous books on Prolotherapy, including the bestseller Prolo Your Pain Away, along with a number of other topical books on Prolotherapy.
 Together we have also written Prolo Your Sports Injuries Away!
 Curing Sports Injuries and Enhancing Athletic Performance with Prolotherapy.
-This monster book discusses Prolotherapy for every sports injury imaginable, as well as other topics including nutrition, alternatives to surgery, x-rays, cortisone shots, MRIs and other aspects of sports medicine.
+This monster book discusses Prolotherapy for every sports injury imaginable, as well as other topics including nutrition, alternatives to surgery, x-rays, cortisone shots, MRIs, and other aspects of sports medicine.
 It is one of the most comprehensive books on sports medicine available.
-Every athlete and/or trainer should have a copy.

 Editor-in-Chief: I have been fortunate to be able to spearhead the first international medical journal on the topic of Prolotherapy as the editor-in-chief of the Journal of Prolotherapy®.
 This journal is unique in that it has a target audience of both physicians and patients.
 The purpose of this journal is to provide the readers with new cutting-edge information on Prolotherapy, as well as provide a forum for physicians and patients alike to tell their stories.
 Caring Medical has been able to document and present a number of research articles in the journal, including a cutting-edge article showing that meniscal tears to the knee can be repaired with Prolotherapy.
 Publishing these papers has been instrumental in helping document the life-changing, healing effects of Prolotherapy so that people can live their lives without a lifetime of prescription drug use, arthroscopies, surgery, and disability.

 Lecturer/Speaker: Because of my love for the subject matter, I have become a well-known speaker and lecturer on Prolotherapy, sports medicine, and natural medicine.
-I am one of the authorities on Prolotherapy, and often speak on this topic to the lay public and medical community, as well as on the radio and blog talk radio.
-Because my wife and I developed the Hauser Diet concept, I have also spoken on this topic as well.
-The Hauser Diet book focuses on the importance of an individualized diet program for preventing and reversing disease, along with obtaining optimal health and fitness.
-Combine that with Prolotherapy, and you’ve got a great combination.
+I am one of the authorities on Prolotherapy, and often speak on this topic to the lay public and medical community, as well as on podcasts or other media, as time allows.

 Instructor: I am a former preceptor for Bastyr University’s naturopathic medicine students and also for Midwestern University’s Physician Assistant Program.
 During those years, many students rotated and observed our clinic at work to gain knowledge in the practice of Prolotherapy and natural medicine.
-I have also trained and presented lectures to many MD’s, DOs, chiropractors, veterinarians, and other practitioners, on the technique and benefits of Hackett-Hemwall Prolotherapy.
-At this time the office is closed to taking new students or trainees.
-If you are interested in being added to our list for future training opportunities, please send me an email: email@example.com.
+I have also trained and presented lectures to many MD’s, DOs, chiropractors, veterinarians, and other practitioners, on the technique and benefits of Prolotherapy.
+At this time the office is closed to taking new Prolotherapy students or for clinical shadowing/observation.
+If you are interested in being added to our list for future training opportunities, please send me an email to my Creative Director, Nicole Baird, at BairdN@caringmedical.com.

 The care of the patient begins with Caring.